Delhi records 77 new Covid cases, 1 death; positivity rate at 0.10 pc | Health

 - India

-Delhi recorded 77 fresh COVID-19 cases and one death while the positivity rate stood at 0.10 per cent, according to a health bulletin on Wednesday.
+Delhi recorded 77 fresh COVID-19 cases and one died while the positivity rate stood at 0.10 percent, according to a health bulletin on Wednesday.

+According to the bulletin, 215 people are in home isolation, a minor increase from the previous day's figure of 214, while the number of containment zones has declined to 472 from 524, a day ago.

-The national capital had recorded 76 coronavirus cases and two deaths while the positivity rate stood at 0.11 per cent on July 12, it said.
+There are 688 active cases in the city, up from the previous day's figure of 683.
+A total of 76,095 tests, including 54,159 RTPCR/ CBNAAT/TrueNat, were conducted in the last 24 hours, while the rest were rapid antigen tests, the bulletin added.
+Out of the 13,715 beds, only 389 are occupied.
+Delhi had recorded 76 coronavirus cases and two fatalities while the positivity rate stood at 0.11 percent on July 12, according to a health bulletin issued earlier in the day.

 The Delhi government did not release the health bulletin on Tuesday.
-On July 11, the city had recorded 45 COVID-19 cases, the lowest single-day rise in over a year, and three deaths while the positivity rate stood at 0.08 per cent.
+On July 11, the city had recorded 45 COVID-19 cases, the lowest single-day rise in over a year, and three deaths while the positivity rate stood at 0.08 percent.
+According to covid19India.org, a crowd-sourced initiative that collects data on COVID-19 and vaccination in India, Delhi had recorded 17 cases on April 15 last year.
+The city has registered 14,35,281 COVID-19 cases since the pandemic started last year.
+A total of 14,09,572 patients have recovered so far.
+The death toll stands at 25,021, the bulletin stated.
+The case fatality rate stands at 1.74 percent.

+On July 10, Delhi had recorded 53 cases with a positivity rate of 0.07 percent and three deaths.
+On July 9, the city had logged 76 cases and one death, while the positivity rate stood at 0.19 percent.
+The national capital had recorded 81 COVID-19 cases with a positivity rate of 0.11 percent and three deaths on July 8.
+A total of 1,29,054 beneficiaries were vaccinated in the last 24 hours, including 36,507 who were given the second dose, thereby making them fully vaccinated.

+A total of 90,73,103 beneficiaries have been vaccinated till now and of them, 21,31,907 have been fully vaccinated.
+Delhi faced a brutal second wave of the pandemic that claimed a large number of lives daily.
+The rapid rise in the number of cases led to a shortage of medical oxygen at various city hospitals.
+On April 20, the city had reported a record 28,395 cases.
+On April 22, the case positivity rate was 36.2 percent, the highest so far.
+At 448, the highest number of deaths was reported on May 3.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)